 About

-I am a researcher in Statistics an Machine Learning at the University of Bern interessted in using machine learning to guide data acquisition pocesses in the natural sciences.
+I obtained my PhD in statistics from the University of Bern in June 2023 under the supervision of Prof. David Ginsbourger, writing a thesis on how to use machine learning to guide data acquisition pocesses in the natural sciences.

 Research Interests